 The church is clearly different from the temples which we have seen earlier.
 May be it is due to the fact that it’s private property?

-Ecclesia Jerusalem Brugensis was erecting by three generations of wealthy family Adornes – they was the noble family in medieval Belgian Bruges.
-They decided to build a stone church near their mansion in the early 15th century, but as the legend says the brothers Jacob and Peter Adornes made the pilgrimage to Jerusalem at first.
+This church is clearly different from ones we have seen earlier.
+Maybe, it is due to the fact that it is private property?
+Ecclesia Jerusalem Brugensis was erected by three generations of a wealthy family of Adornes in medieval Belgian Bruges.
+They decided to build a stone church near their mansion in the early 15th century, but first, as the legend says, the brothers Jacob and Peter Adornes made the pilgrimage to Jerusalem.

-The church was built in 1479 and now belongs to special Fund headed by Count Henri de Limburg-Stirum.
-There are two tombstones of the spouses Anselms Adornes and Margaretha Van der Banck in the middle of the hall; they completed the construction of the church.
+The church was built in 1479 and now belongs to the special fund headed by Count Henri de Limburg-Stirum.
+In the middle of the hall, there are two tombstones of the spouses Anselm Adornes and Margaretha Van der Banck who completed the construction of the church.

-Stained-glass windows are from the late 15th – early 16th centuries.
+Stained-glass windows are dated from the late 15th to early 16th centuries.

-Bruges is full of churches – they are at every turn.
-We saw the interiors of only three and they completely differs one form another.
-Well, there is a fair reason to come back and take a good look at all of them.
+Bruges is full of churches; they are at every turn.
+We saw the interiors of only three of them, and they completely different from one another.
+Well, there is a strong reason to come back and check them all.